On this page:

 The Research Experience for Undergraduats supports undergraduates from throughout the nation by providing a summer research experience in the MRSEC Laboratories.

 A Student-led Program in Research and Education (ASPIRE) is an exciting program in which Center graduate students, with faculty supervision, mentor high school students in a laboratory experience at UMass Amherst.
-The program runs on Saturday's during the winter months, and ASPIRE students perform hands-on polymer laboratory experiments in synthesis, molecular modeling, 3D printing, mechanical testing, and a final, independent project.
-The winter 2017 program will be advertised shortly, and interested students should contact the program by email at email@example.com.
+The program runs on 5 consecutive Saturdays through January and early February 2018, and ASPIRE students perform hands-on polymer laboratory experiments in synthesis, molecular modeling, 3D printing, mechanical testing, and a final, independent project.
+Interested students should contact the program by email at email@example.com.

 The Research Experience for Teachers is a summertime research experience for K-12 teachers from throughout the United States.